capactio/capact/docs/development-guidelines.md

 ## Logging

-In the Voltron project, we use the structured logging concept.
+In the Capact project, we use the structured logging concept.

 With structured logging, we associate a *constant* log message with some variable key-value pairs.
 For instance, suppose we wanted to log that we were starting HTTP server for a given application.
 In the Go standard library logger, you would write: